 What Is Accessibility?

 Accessibility is the practice of designing products, devices, services, or environments for people who experience disabilities.
+It’s about removing barriers that might prevent people with disabilities from accessing something.
 It’s about creating opportunity for everyone to participate in x, y, or z.

 It’s About Inclusion